Saipushpanjali/MusicbandWebsite/README.md

 # The Monkees Website

-This website offers concert bookers, existing fans and potential fans of The Monkees a way to see and hear songs from the bands back catalog and find out about any new material as it becomes available.
+This website serves as a hub for concert bookers, fans, and potential fans of The Monkees.
+It features songs from the band's back catalog, updates on new material, concert ticket information, and booking options for private events.

-The site provides information and links to buy tickets for the bands upcoming concerts as well as a method of booking the band for private events.
-Fans can learn about the individual members of The Monkees through the band section and provides links to the bands social media and a newsletter sign-up option.
+Visitors can learn about band members, follow The Monkees on social media, and sign up for a newsletter.

 ## UX